University of Oldenburg

 This exchange is open to regular, full-time students in any faculty at the UCalgary, who will have completed at least 1 full year (10 courses) at the post-secondary level before departure, with a minimum cumulative GPA of 2.7 (B-).

 Courses at Oldenburg are primarily taught in German.
-If courses are all taken in English, we recommended that applicants have a basic understanding of German before departing for this exchange.
-For German-taught courses, applicants should have a command of German at the B2 level according to the Common European Framework of Reference for Language (CEFR) at a minimum, or have completed at least two 300-level or above courses in German.
+If taking courses in English, we still recommended that students have a basic understanding of German before departing for this exchange.
+For German-taught courses, students should have a command of German at minimum B2 level according to the Common European Framework of Reference for Language (CEFR), or have completed at least two 300-level or above courses in German.
 Certification of language proficiency may be required.

-To improve your German language skills, Oldenburg also offers a summer intensive intermediate German course, as well as short courses throughout and before each semester start (see Additional Info/FAQs in drop-down above for more info).
+To improve your German language skills, Oldenburg also offers short courses before and throughout each semester (see Additional Info/FAQs drop-down for more info).

 Do I need to speak German?